 This Committee will consist of five members whose expertise can adequately assess your area of research included in the examination.
 You may include at least one member of your Academic Guidance Committee if desired.
 One of your members must be from outside of the Graduate Group in Nutritional Biology, and if you are doing a designated emphasis a member of the DE must be on your committee.
 A minimum of three of the five members of the committee must be Academic Senate (titles such as Assistant, Associate, or Professor) members.
-While you might be tempted to include your Major Professor on your Committee, this is generally not done for a variety of reasons, not the least of which is the potential conflict of interest that could come into play.
+Your Major Professor does not serve as a member of your QE Committee.

 The Qualifying Examination Application can be downloaded from the Graduate Studies Web site: https://gradstudies.ucdavis.edu/forms/.
 This form must be submitted to Graduate Studies at least 4 to 6 weeks prior to the exam.
-As soon as your committee is confirmed, you should fill out the form, obtain the signatures and submit it to the Graduate Coordinator.
+As soon as your committee is confirmed, you should fill out the form, obtain the signatures, and submit it to the Graduate Coordinator.
 Graduate Studies does not need the exact date of your exam; the month or quarter in which you expect to take the exam is sufficient.
-If you are completing a designated emphasis (such as International & Community Nutrition or Biotechnology), the director of the designated emphasis must sign the application in addition to your Graduate Program Advisor.
+If you are completing a designated emphasis (such as Global Nutrition or Biotechnology), the director of the designated emphasis must sign the application in addition to your Graduate Program Advisor.
 The form and date/time/location of the exam must be provided to the Graduate Program Staff Coordinator for final signature and submission.